ideaChenGo/FS2/README.md

 ### How to set up the connection
 It's done in two easy steps:

-    Then you have to connect to it through the phone and browse 162.168.4.1 there will greet you a “WiFi manager” Select a WiFi and write the credentials to make a connection You are all set, you just need to enable the hotspot and the camera will reset and connect to it automatically.
+    1 .
+Then you have to connect to it through the phone and browse 162.168.4.1 there will greet you a “WiFi manager” 2 .
+Select a WiFi and write the credentials to make a connection You are all set, you just need to enable the hotspot and the camera will reset and connect to it automatically.

 This is just the base program to enable you to have a fast demo to start with.
 The idea is that is fully open source DIY Camera where the users can modify and fully control the software that is running it.

 ### Schematics
 Please check the latest [electronics Schematics](https://fasarek.de/fs2-digital-camera.php) in our website Fasarek.de since it may be updated since it's a work in progress.
+There you will find also the hardware components that are just a few and you will need a 2.54 small PCB board to fit the components (35*56 mm).

 ![electronics Schematics](https://fasarek.de/assets/fs2/Schematic_FS2-Camera_FS2_201810.png)

 ### Requirements to compile this
 To compile this on Arduino and upload it to your ESP8266 board you will need the following things to be properly set up:

    WiFiManager library in it's latest version (Check credit links)